 Back home, Touya pretty much instantly knows that the Sakura in bed is not the real Sakura, and tells the double as much.
 He also tells her he has “a vague idea” what Sakura is up to, but asks that the double not tell Sakura that he knows, since she’s (poorly) trying to keep it a secret.

 Sakura returns to her room, and her double tucks her in before reverting to her card state.
-Touya returns to take her temperature, which has risen due to her overexertion, but then the ghost of their mother Nadeshiko arrives, placing the same “kind hand” Sakura dreamed about in the beginning.
+Touya returns to take her temperature, which has risen due to her overexertion, but then the ghost of their mom Nadeshiko arrives, placing the same “kind hand” Sakura dreamed about at the beginning of the episode.

 Sakura and Touya’s dad comes home early, having also sensed something was amiss with Sakura, but Touya tells him about Nadeshiko and that there’s no cause for concern.

-The next morning, Sakura is her usual chipper self, and when she wonders why her dad is back, he tells her he forgot something.
+The next morning, Sakura is her usual chipper self.
+When she wonders why her dad is back, he tells her he forgot something.
 The Kinomotos may be a family with a lot of supernatural stuff going on, but what truly endears me to each and every one of them is their basic decency, humanity, and unconditional love for one another, especially when one of them is in trouble or pain.

-Like Touya, Tomoyo, Syaoran, her dad and mom, and everyone else who loves her, I felt so bad for Sakura and worried for her, even though I knew she’d eventually recover.
+Like Touya, Tomoyo, Syaoran, her parents, and everyone else who loves her, I felt so bad for Sakura and worried for her, even though I knew she’d eventually recover.
 Considering how kind and brave and filled with love Sakura herself is, it was unbearable to watch her suffer even for just one dark, cloudy day.

 I didn’t just feel for Sakura.
 Her dizzy fever day reminded me of similar days of my own when I felt like shit and didn’t want to stay home, but had to.
 We’ve all had those days.
 So it filled me with pure unfiltered joy to see her feeling so much better the next morning, after the clouds had parted.